-His son Bram, who grew up with the lava tubes as an adventure playground, is the Managing Director and works with the team to deliver the product & service that the Undara Experience has become famous for.
+Gerry’s son Bram, who grew up with the lava tubes as an adventure playground, is now the Chairman and works with his team to deliver the product and service that the Undara Experience has become famous for.
 Showcasing the tubes is a passion passed between the generations.

-“The cultural history of the region is included in the interpretive tours conducted by the Savannah Guides and includes some of the history of the native Australians of the Undara area; the Ewamian Aboriginal people I grew up with.”
+“The cultural history of the region is included in the interpretive tours conducted by the Savannah Guides and includes some of the history of the traditional custodians of the Undara area; the Ewamian Aboriginal people I grew up with.”
 Bram Collins

 The Collins family history has been documented in a book Cattle in the Blood.